 Lions can sleep or relax for 20 hours out of every 24.

-Apart from these gigantic sociable cats, you can also see hyenas and other predators, come eyeball to eyeball with giraffes at a feeding station, and see a number of other species of antelope.
+Apart from these gigantic sociable cats, you can also see hyenas and other predators, come eyeball to eyeball with giraffes at a feeding station, walk with cheetahs and see a number of other species of antelope.
 You will be relieved to know they are kept firmly separate from the lions.

 The different lion prides are also kept apart from one another – these are very territorial beasts and they’re not scared to show it.
 As a result, the Lion Park is a kind of hybrid between a zoo and a game reserve.